Remiswl/Le_Flaneur/README.md

 * it uses an __MVC model__

 ### Possible improvments
-* its comments are all in French
+* its comments are currently all in French
 * for the moment, only French cities are available
 * addresses search tool could be improved